 Sustainability: Costs were high, but fell considerably during the course of the study.
 At the launch of the program, the Liberian government spent roughly USD $50 per pupil in public primary schools and aimed for private operators to spend an additional $50 per pupil.
 However, in the first year, per-pupil expenditure by private operators was roughly $300 on average.
 By year 3, the overall average cost (beyond the government’s $50 per pupil) was $119.

-Detailed results after one year are available in a forthcoming American Economic Review article here.
+Detailed results after one year are available in an American Economic Review article here.

 Detailed results after three years are available in this working paper.

 This project was made possible with support from the UBS Optimus Foundation, the Economic and Social Research Council (ESRC), the Aestus Foundation, and the Center for Global Development.